Legal help is advice about laws and representation in court proceedings. Lawyers (attorneys) and accredited representatives can offer legal help.

 It is important to get legal help if you are in removal proceedings in immigration court.
 The government does not assign free counsel to people in immigration proceedings.

 There are other situations you might need a lawyer who does not specialize in immigration.
+If you have problems getting public assistance or are being evicted from your home, a lawyer may be able to help.

 Who can give me legal help?